jaynarigara91/Intelligent_Movie_Recommend_System/README.md

 # Movie Recommendation System

 Welcome to the Movie Recommendation System!
-This project leverages deep learning and a clean, interactive interface to provide personalized movie recommendations.
-Built with Streamlit for the UI and Docker for easy deployment, this system is designed to deliver an engaging user experience and scalable performance.
+This project provides personalized movie recommendations using a content-based approach, relying on cosine similarity to suggest movies based on features such as genres, keywords, cast, and crew which is combine in one text and it given to model.

+There are mainly there type of recommend system :

+- **1**: Content Recommendation Systems
+- **2**: Collaborative Recommendation Systems
+- **3**: Hybrid Recommendation Systems

 ## 🚀 Project Overview

-The Movie Recommendation System is a web-based application designed to suggest movies based on users’ interests and preferences.
-It uses machine learning techniques to analyze movie data and recommend similar films.
+This Movie Recommendation System leverages a content-based filtering approach to provide personalized movie suggestions.
+The system processes a dataset of 5,000 movies and uses CountVectorizer to extract features from metadata fields such as genres, keywords, cast, and crew.
+It then calculates cosine similarity between movies to find the most relevant recommendations.
+Given a movie name, the system outputs the top five similar movies based on the highest similarity scores, offering users tailored movie suggestions.

 https://github.com/user-attachments/assets/aa855b14-2114-4678-ac39-b7fff868f0c6